 Have your own great ice hockey moment you'd like to celebrate?
 Share your highlights directly on our Discover blog or by using #seewhatshecando on social media and inspire others to get active.

-Blog by Caroline Wiley.
+Blog and photos by Caroline Wiley.
 Caroline bridged her 20+ years of professional experience in the sport and recreation industry together with her passions for photography and supporting women in sport to create SeeWhatSheCanDo.
 Her vision is to create a welcoming space where active women find a sense of belonging within their own local community, see themselves in an authentic and awe-inspiring way and find resources to help them be their best active selves.

-Photos provided by Tayler Gorman.
+Photos provided by Tayler Gorman where indicated.

 Invite your Friends to join the SeeWhatSheCanDo CommunityCopy this link and send it any way you like.